 The Fastest Way to Bring Your Ears Back to Normal

-So, if air pressure is the cause, your ears will usually get back to normal within a day or two.
+So, if air pressure is the cause, your ears will usually get back to normal.
 You may need to wait for your immune system to start working if your blockage is due to an ear infection (and, if it’s the latter, antibiotics can be very helpful).
 This could take up to a couple of weeks.
 Sinus infections sometimes last even longer.

 A bit of patience will be needed before your ears get back to normal (counterintuitive though it might be), and your expectations should be, well, variable.

 Your first and most important job is to not make the situation worse.
 When your ears begin feeling clogged, you might be inclined to pull out the old cotton swab and start trying to manually clear your ears out.
 All kinds of issues, from ear infections to hearing loss, can be caused by cotton swabs so this can be an especially dangerous approach.
 If you use a cotton swab, you’re more likely to make things worse.

 It’s Possible That Your “Blockage” is Hearing Loss

 So, if your ear remains clogged and you don’t have any really great ideas as to what’s causing it, you might be reasonably impatient.
 A day is normally enough time for your body to get rid of any blockage.
 But it might be, as a basic rule of thumb, a prudent decision to come see us if your blockage lasts for more than a week.